 The National Family Planning Programme was renamed as the National Family Welfare Programme after the Emergency, and coercive methods were no longer used.
 The programme now has a broad-based set of socio-demographic objectives.
 A new set of guidelines were formulated as part of the National Population Policy of the year 2000.
-In 2017, Government of India came out with National Health Policy 2017 in which most of these socio-demographic goals were incorporated with new targets (Box 2.5).
-Read these policy goals and discuss their implications in the class.
+These are summarised in Box 2.5 in the form of the policy targets set for the year 2010.